Turning point of the American Civil War: Battle of Gettysburg and Union capture of Vicksburg (July 1863)

-Gettysburg was the first major defeat suffered by Lee.
-The three-day battle witnessed the Union Army of the Potomac decisively repel his second invasion of the North and inflicted serious casualties on his Army of Northern Virginia.
-In fact, the National Park Service marks the point at which Pickett's Charge collapsed, a copse of trees on Cemetery Ridge, as the high-water mark of the Confederacy.
-From this point onward, Lee attempted no more strategic offensives.
-Although two more years of fighting and a new, more aggressive general-in-chief (Grant) were required to fully subdue the rebellion, the eventual end at Appomattox Court House in 1865 seems inevitable in hindsight.
+The Battle of Gettysburg was the first major defeat suffered by Lee.
+During the three-day battle, the Union's Army of the Potomac decisively repelled Lee's second attempt to invade the North, resulting in extensive casualties on Lee's Army of Northern Virginia.
+The National Park Service marks the point at which Pickett's Charge collapsed, a copse of trees on Cemetery Ridge, as the high-water mark of the Confederacy.
+From this point onward, Lee ceased attempting strategic offensive military attacks against the Union.
+While the Civil War endured for two additional years and the Union ultimately concluded that a more aggressive military approach, which Union general Ulysses S. Grant brought to the war, was required to fully subdue the Confederates, any realistic probability of a Confederate victory ended with the Confederate defeat in the Battle of Gettysburg and its subsequent loss of its stronghold in Vicksburg.
+Two years later, at Appomattox Court House in 1865, the Civil War ended in the Union's favor.